 6) General Engineering

-A general engineering degree is a great option for folks who know they want to study engineering, but aren鈥檛 sure in which direction they鈥檇 like to go in terms of their career.
-It could be a great precursor to a more refined grad school program or more specialized training that you learn on the job.
-However, many students perceive this major to be quite challenging since they must learn concepts from multiple specialties.
+A general engineering degree is a strong option for folks who know they want to study engineering but are not sure where to go in terms of their career.
+It can serve as a precursor to a more refined graduate program or more specialized on-the-job training.
+Many students find the major quite challenging because they must absorb concepts from multiple specialties at once.
 They also dive heavily into mathematics, experimentation, and design.

-Not every university offers a degree in general engineering, however, so if this is something that interests you, make sure to do some research to see if the schools you like offer this major.
+Not every university offers a degree in general engineering, however, so if this is something that interests you, do some research to see whether the schools on your list offer the major.
+Because general engineering graduates pursue such a wide range of careers, BLS does not publish a single median wage for the specialty.
+Typical compensation tracks the specific area a graduate ends up in (mechanical, civil, industrial, and so on).

 Environmental engineering is not for the faint of heart.
-Yes, you鈥檙e studying the same rigorous subjects as the rest of the list, but you鈥檙e also confronting the climate crisis head-on.
-If you鈥檙e a person who鈥檚 passionate about the environment, science, and problem-solving, you鈥檒l thrive in this growing field.
-Coursework might involve water safety, protection, and treatment; reduction and prevention of air pollution; and hazardous waste clean-up.
-Many top programs are also starting to include classes that address green and alternative energy.
+You are studying the same rigorous subjects as the rest of the list, but you are also confronting the climate crisis head-on.
+If you are a person who cares about the environment, science, and problem-solving, you will thrive in this growing field.
+Coursework typically covers water safety, protection, and treatment; reduction and prevention of air pollution; and hazardous waste cleanup.
+Most top programs now also include classes that address green energy systems and alternative energy infrastructure.
+The 2024 BLS median annual wage for environmental engineers was $104,170, with 4% projected employment growth through 2034.

 Related: Best Colleges for Environmental Engineering